Applications to join the waiting list for our Assistance Dog Programme are closed.

-We train Assistance Dogs to support the families of children with autism.
+We train Assistance Dogs to support the families of children with Autism.

 Mum Trish, son Conor and Assistance Dog Quelda at the park